SerhatGulasti/Beyran/README.md

 # Beyran

 Beyran is a simple wrapper that allows you to read Wikipedia articles on the terminal.
-This project just for making Python practice and  in development.
+This project just for Python practice and in development.
 You can see several bugs and stupid code blocks.
 If you have any advice, please tell me.
 ![main screen](http://tinyimg.io/i/artYQ9F.png)

 ## For run